edmondsoun/hack-or-snooze-v4/README.md

   "user")

 # POST-CODE REVIEW NOTES
-## DOCS
+## DOCS✅
-- Use docstrings for route descriptions (use RST for formatting)
+- Use docstrings for route descriptions (use RST for formatting)✅
 - Update name from DjangoNinja at top✅
 - Add summary of "how to use API" at top✅
   - Doesn't need to be a hand-holdy description; just "how to use API"